Houthi ballistic missile intercepted by Saudi Air Force

-The official spokesman for the Coalition to Restore Legitimacy in Yemen, Col. Turki Al Malki, explained that the missile was heading towards Najran and was deliberately launched to target civilian and populated areas.
+The official spokesman for the Coalition to Restore Legitimacy in Yemen, Col. Turki Al Malki, explained that the missile was heading Jazan and was deliberately launched to target civilian and populated areas.

 The missile was intercepted by the Saudi Air Force, with no damage reported, he added.